d4l-data4life/go-mcp-host/README.md

 └── swagger/              # API specification
 ```

-> **Note:** The low-level MCP protocol, client, and transport implementations are provided by [github.com/mark3labs/mcp-go](https://github.com/mark3labs/mcp-go).
+> **Note:** The low-level MCP protocol, client, and transport implementations are provided by the official [github.com/modelcontextprotocol/go-sdk](https://github.com/modelcontextprotocol/go-sdk).
 This repository focuses on orchestration, caching, and product-specific integrations on top of that client.

 ## Testing